 The electric chainsaw has a PowerSharp sharpening system that reduces downtime.
 When the chain gets dull, all an operator does is pull on the PowerSharp lever for between 3 and 5 seconds.
 Afterward, the chain operators will feel like the chain is new while you are still on the job site.

 As an electric chainsaw, it starts in an instant by the simple pull of a trigger.
 Pulling the trigger brings to life the 15-amp motor that in turn drives the chain over the 18” long chain guide.
 These specifications allow you to cut fast at a reduced risk of chain kickbacks.

-A tensioning system that requires you not to use any tools adds to the overall convenience of the Oregon 603352.
+A tensioning system that requires you do not use any tools adds to the overall convenience of the Oregon 603352.
 Also, ergonomic of design is incorporated into the saw to make it lightweight.
 This design reduces fatigue levels in case of prolonged usage.

 However, since the motor is mounted on one side, chainsaw balance is compromised hence making cutting awkward.